Dark Matter Blake Crouch

 The Artist edition is limited to 1000 copies, and is the only edition to feature a wraparound dust jacket illustrated by Hilary Clarcq.
 It is a full cloth, smyth sewn binding with hot foil stamping, and is housed in a slipcase covered with an acrylic coated pearlescent cloth.
 The edition is printed offset on archival Cougar Vellum paper and is signed by Hilary Clarcq who created the illustrations.

 The Numbered edition of 350 copies is a handbound Bradel binding with a leather spine and Japanese cloth over boards, using three different colors of cloth which are distributed equally across the print run, and assigned randomly.
 The cover features a foil stamped label and the endsheets are illustrated.
-The edition is printed offset on archival Cougar Vellum paper, and is housed in a die-cut embossed paper covered slipcase revealing the cover label below.
+The edition is printed offset on archival Cougar Vellum paper, and is housed in a durable embossed paper covered slipcase.
 It is signed by Blake Crouch, Hilary Clarcq and Andy Weir.

 The Lettered edition is limited to 26 copies and is a handbound Bradel binding with a leather spine and aluminum boards.
 The cover is laser engraved with the title and author, and endsheets are acid free paper with a pearlescent top coat.
 The edition is printed offset on archival Cougar Vellum paper and is enclosed in a square shaped box made of basswood and covered in a finely woven cloth with a silk-like sheen.
 The interior is covered with European bookcloth and flocked velour.
 The edition is signed by Blake Crouch, Hilary Clarcq and Andy Weir.